Miracloon/pflotran-documentation/user_guide/cards/simulation_cards/subsurface_flow_card.rst

   MAX_CFL <float>
     Restricts flow process model timestep size to <= <float> specified.

+  REVERT_PARAMETERS_ON_RESTART
+    Reverts permeability and porosity back to the values specified in the input file instead of the checkpointed values.

   SKIP_RESTART
     On a restarted simulation, employs the initial condition for process model instead of the restarted solution.